-- Anything truly stinky is kept under constant control — if there’s a catbox, it’s scooped at least once a day (we do ours twice) and completely scrubbed and changed out weekly.
+- Anything truly stinky is kept under constant control.
+If there’s a catbox, it’s scooped at least once a day (we do ours twice) and completely scrubbed and changed out weekly.
 Dirty disposable diapers go to an outside trash can as soon as a new diaper has been placed on the baby’s bottom.
 Cloth diapers are rinsed as soon as they come off the baby and placed in a smell-tight container to be laundered daily.
-In fact, anything that has any connection to mammalian waste products needs to be cleaned immediately or go to an outside trash can.
+In fact, anything that has any connection to mammalian waste products is cleaned immediately or goes to an outside trash can.

 - Clothing that isn’t currently being worn is in a binary state: clean or dirty.
 If dirty, it should be in a clothes hamper or in the process of being cleaned.
-(Okay, maybe that’s trinary — clean, dirty, or in the laundry.)
+(Okay, maybe that’s trinary: clean, dirty, or in the laundry.)
 If clean, it should be hung or folded in a drawer or otherwise stored however you happen to store your clothing.
-Yes, there are a few exceptions, like housecoats — you don’t wash them every time you wear them, but you should at least hang them up when you aren’t wearing them.
+Yes, there are a few exceptions, like housecoats, since you don’t wash them every time you wear them, but you should at least hang them up when you aren’t wearing them.

-- Carpeted floors need to be vacuumed thoroughly at least once a week — daily for high traffic areas.
+- Carpeted floors need to be vacuumed thoroughly at least once a wee and daily for high traffic areas.
 Hard floors need to be cleaned often enough that they don’t feel sticky on bare feet (I’m big on bare feet) and there’s no visible dust or dirt.

-- At least dust the surfaces in common areas, like your living room, weekly.
-At least.
+- The surfaces in common areas, like your living room, are dusted at least weekly.
 If the dust is visible, there’s a problem.
 You breathe it long before you can see it.
 The less clutter you have, the easier it will be to dust.

-- If you put anything you use away after using it, you will not lose it, it is less likely to get broken/ruined/stained/chewed by the dog, and there will be less clutter.
+- Anything you use is put away after using it.
+That means you will not lose it, it is less likely to get broken/ruined/stained/chewed by the dog, and there will be less clutter.

 - Wash the bedding weekly.
-It feels better that way — trust me.
+It feels better that way.
 Really.

 - Having microscopic levels of bacteria and other icky things on surfaces is unavoidable.
 Having visible mold or mildew is totally avoidable.
 If you see something growing on anything in the house, you either have a science experiment that should be properly isolated or you have a total housekeeping failure that should be remedied immediately.

-Please note that none of the above were in housing projects.
-None of the people whose homes I have described were ill, elderly, or caring for an invalid.
+Please note that none of the people whose homes I have described were ill, elderly, or caring for an invalid.
 None of them were raised in third-world countries.
 All of them consider themselves perfectly normal and civilized.
-They’re all reasonably well educated people with excellent jobs who can well afford to either buy the proper equipment and supplies to clean their homes or hire someone to clean for them.
+They’re all reasonably well-educated people with excellent jobs who can well afford to either buy the proper equipment and supplies to clean their homes or hire someone to clean for them.

 From what I’ve read in Cheryl Mendelson’s Home Comforts: The Art & Science of Keeping House, I don’t think what I’ve seen is really unusual.
 Yes, everyone is tired.
 Most adults work outside the home full-time.
 Most homes do not have an adult at home full-time.
 We’re all busy.
 There’s a lot going on.
 We have full lives.
 But truly, a clean house is a more welcoming, more comfortable house, and if you’ll take time to get it there and keep it there, you’ll rest better and feel more recharged from your time at home.

 Is this a really weird thing to discuss on a web site?
 Maybe.
 I don’t know.
-But grunge levels are, for me, a significant compatibility issue — for friends, SOs, anyone whose house I’m going to be expected to visit or to allow my child or my partner’s children to visit.
+But grunge levels are, for me, a significant compatibility issue—for friends, SOs, anyone whose house I’m going to be expected to visit or to allow my child or my partner’s children to visit.
 Sam and I have different grunge levels.
-They’re slowly coming together, but that’s because his are improving — I’m afraid I’m not open to compromise on mine.
+They’re slowly coming together, but that’s because his standards are improving.
+I’m afraid I’m not open to compromise on mine.
 He was raised in a very clean house, but his children have not been, and when we initially met neither he nor his children had some of the skills and habits that I consider basic to living a normal life.
-(They’re getting better — all of them.
-I just have to remind myself to be patient and keep remembering that children are obviously not born knowing how to be clean, and that it takes a very long time to retrain nine years of messiness.)
+(All of them are getting better.
+I just have to remind myself to be patient and keep remembering that children are obviously not born knowing how to clean and that it takes a very long time to retrain nine years of messiness.)